 - There would be an increase in the scope of cooperation between EBRD and India through co-financing opportunities in Energy, Information Technology, services, manufacturing etc.

-- The membership would help India leverage the sectoral knowledge and technical assistance and of the bank for the benefit of development of private sector as EBRD’s core operations are related to private sector development in the countries of its operation.
+- The membership would help India leverage the sectoral knowledge and technical assistance and of the bank for the benefit of the development of the private sector as EBRD’s core operations are related to private sector development in the countries of its operation.

 - The investment climate in the country would improve with the membership.